 -- with an emphasis on lowering the former and raising the latter -- have long been foundations of qualitatively "good" StructuredProgramming

-has raised "loose coupling" to buzzword status, as the best practices of SOA supposedly encourage low or "loose" coupling.
+" to buzzword status, as the best practices of SOA supposedly encourage low or "loose" coupling.
 In other words, dependencies between interconnected services are presumably minimised in a properly designed ServiceOrientedArchitecture

 .
 Of course, the dependencies between interconnected systems or subsystems should be minimised, wherever and whenever possible, in general.